forsys-sp/ForSysXR/README.md

 Please cite the *forsys* package when using it in publications.
 To cite the current official version, please use:

-> Aparício BA and Ager A. (2023).
+> Aparício, B.A., Bunzel, K. and  Ager A. (2023).
-> ForSysXR: A R package to execute C++ (ForSysX) version of ForSys scenario planning model.
+> ForSysXR: A R package to execute C++ (ForSysX) version of the ForSys scenario planning model.
 R package version 0.9.
 Available at
 > <https://https://github.com/bmaparicio/ForSysXR>.

 ## Additional resources